VAST-THE-DOGE/Tiles/README.md

 **[0%]{the worlds update and DLC 1.4.0}**

-add a system for trading and declaring war on other AI controled islands.
+add a system for trading and declaring war on other AI controlled islands.

 ~2026